Saturday, September 23, 2017

 What Is The Relationship Between Doubt And Certainty?

 Certainty entails knowing beyond a reasonable doubt that something is the case or reliable.
 Doubt is the exact opposite, involving that which is vague or unclear to one's mind.
 We need to doubt in order to obtain certainty.
-Discernment is the process of investigating presented options in any given scenario by eliminating all other possible choices to reach a final verdict on that which best corresponds with goodness and truth.
+Further, discernment is the process of investigating presented options in any given scenario by eliminating other possible choices to reach a final verdict on that which best corresponds with goodness and truth.
 If we learn to discern correctly, then we have a foundation on which to build in life.
 Things will make sense and have purpose.

 Tuesday, September 19, 2017